 This article will teach us how to count pips on US30 (DOW).

-If you want to learn how to count pips for various assets, visit our article.
+To learn how to count pips for various assets, visit our article.
 For example, on our website, you can learn how to calculate pips on gold or how to count pips on silver.

 How to Calculate US30 Pips?